 Physical versus mental pain

-My feeling is that physical pain is one of the manifestations of mental pain.
 The areas of the brain that interpret physical and emotional distress are located in close proximity to each other.
-It also seems that there are abnormalities of a given person’s body that are not quite severe enough to cause pain.
+(2) It also seems that there are abnormalities of a given person’s body that are not quite severe enough to cause pain.
 But when the pain threshold is lowered, in the presence of adversity, these specific areas can become symptomatic.
 As one of my workout buddies points out, “It is the weak area that lights up.”
-Prior pain pathways can also be activated.
+Prior pain circuits can also be activated.

 There are hundreds of research papers documenting the link between anxiety and depression with pain, and poor outcomes with treatment.
 For many reasons, these factors are not being routinely addressed.
 The culture of medicine is geared towards performing procedures, and not on talking to you about other options or providing the necessary resources.
 It is critical that you have done everything possible to calm down your nervous system before you undergo a surgical procedure.
-You will have to take on that responsibility and demand it.
+In this medical environment, you will have to take on that responsibility.